 The business plan is the proving out, on paper at least, the viable path in which to bring a particular product or service to the marketplace in a profitable manner.
 There are two types of business plans.

 The first type of business plan is used solely for funding, ends up in a file cabinet or in the virtual folder never to be referred to again.
 As crucial as it was to get the business started, it serves no purpose once the doors are open.
-The second version of a business plan, written for internal decision makers, is too cumbersome for the majority of small business owners and that’s why a marketing plan is a perfect solution.
+The second version of a business plan, written for internal decision makers, is too cumbersome for the majority of small business owners and that’s why a marketing plan is the perfect solution.

 Whereas a business plan is written for an audience to get them to buy-in to a concept, a marketing plan is written for the staff or team members in order to execute the day-to-day action items which must be met in order to achieve the larger business goals or corporate vision.